 Inside of the lid, there is a large, rubbery ring that pops out easily for cleaning.
 This is the Sealing Ring, and it is dishwasher safe.

-You don't have to clean the Sealing Ring every time you use your pot, but if your pot is a little smelly, cleaning it can help.
+You don't have to clean the Sealing Ring every time you use your pot, but if your pot is a little smelly, cleaning the sealing ring can help.

-When you pop it back in, you know it's in place properly if you can easily rotate it back and forth.
+When you pop it back in, you know that the sealing ring is in place properly if you can easily rotate it back and forth.
 It's important to get it seated correctly, because if it's not in properly, your food won't cook properly.

 If your sealing ring gets damaged, you can buy a replacement pretty cheaply.
-Make sure that you choose one that lists your pot, so you'll be sure it fits properly.
+Make sure that you choose one that lists your pot, so you'll be sure it fits correctly.

 Let's break down the pressure cooker's main functions, so you can see what each one does.